 These investments include primarily start-up funds.
-The fair values of these investments are determined using NAV per share.
+The fair values of these investments are determined using NAVper share.
 Most of these funds cannot be redeemed within six months.
-The redemption period cannot be estimated for certain suspended or liquidating funds.
+The redemption period is unknown for certain suspended or liquidating funds.
 Some of these investments contain restrictions against transfers of the investments to third parties.